Small and medium-sized publishers don’t invest in audience segmentation, mostly because they don’t understand how it can benefit them.

 Segmentation depends on the requirements of the advertiser.
 However, if you are just starting out, then here are some basic audience segmentation criteria:

 Demographic: Segmentation based on demographics will filter audience basis on their age group, gender, language, affinity category, behaviour, traffic source, location and more.
 These are the most basic information required by advertisers and is used for demographic targeting.

-Behavior: Behavioral segmentation helps understand user’s interactions and is used for behavioral targeting.
+Behavioral segmentation helps understand user’s interactions and is used for behavioral targeting.
 It can be evaluated based on session, session duration, clicks, and bounce rate.
-Using this data, publisher can also improve their audience interaction as well.
+Using this data, publishers can also improve their audience interaction as well.

-Technology: This means filters like OS, browser, screen resolution, device category and such.
-Also, if mobile audience targeting is required, publishers can add segments by mobile device, even brand and model.
+This means filters like OS, browser, screen resolution, device category and such.
+Also, if mobile audience targeting is required, publishers can add segments by mobile devices, even brand, and model.
 This kind of segmentation data is used for technical targeting.

-Traffic Source: This segment helps publisher know about the source of their visitors.
+This segment helps publishers know about the source of their visitors.
 It can be direct, organic, paid campaigns, social media, referral, and more.
-These can further help you prepare attribution models or just learn more about the journey of audience.
+These can further help you prepare attribution models or just learn more about the journey of the audience.

 Other than these filters, publishers can segment the audience based on more advanced parameters (such as product clicks, acquisition channels, goal conversion, and more).

 Best Practices for Segmentation Success